What Is Respite Care?

 It’s also called short-term assisted living or residential respite care.

-Some facilities even have hair stylists, gyms, religious services, and supervised outings.
+Some facilities have hair stylists, gyms, religious services, and supervised outings.
 They may be able to take your loved one to medical appointments or shopping.

-How to Find Care
+How to Get Respite Care